goobric/tutorial-pull-request-HF23/instructions.md

 - Click on the 'Issues' tab at the top left of the repository.
   ![issues](images/06issues1a.png)

 - Has the issue already been raised?
-Look through the list.
+Look through the list (1), has someone been assigned to fix the issue (2).
   ![issues](images/06issues2.png)

 - If the issue hasn't been raised, then you can inform the repo owner.